Work With Us

 Event medics

-Event medics are a generous and committed team of volunteers providing medical cover at sporting events, community fairs and live concerts all across the region.
+Event medics are a generous and committed team providing medical cover at sporting events, community fairs and live concerts all across the region.

 Event medic treating a young boy